 Her phone, user cat-phone can read //media/movies but it can not write to it.
 She does not need to write to the folder with her phone.
 But her laptop, user cat-laptop has read/write permissions to it because she often downloads movies from the laptop to it.

 Every device or username has read/write to //public, this can be used to transfer files between devices quickly without worrying about user permissions.
-For instance, if I’m on my laptop and come across a config or apk that the TV needs, I can just download it to //public and then open it from //public on the TV. //public has become a wonderfully organized folder on it’s own through this repeated process with a lot of useful files.
+For instance, if I’m on my laptop and come across a config or apk that the TV needs, I can just download it to //public and then open it from //public on the TV. //public has become a somewhat organized folder on it’s own through this repeated process with a lot of useful files.